Cistercian College, Roscrea: Yearbook and musical

 Each year a musical is held, around the time of the mid-term break at Halloween.
 It is a tradition going back to the founding of the school.

 The school yearbook is known as The Vexillum.
-Referred to by the boys as The Vex, it is produced annually towards the summer holidays and usually distributed on the final evening before the last summer exams.
+Referred to by the boys as The Vex, it is produced annually towards the summer holidays and is usually distributed on the final evening before the last summer exams.
 It is compiled by the pupils.
 It contains reports on sporting and non-sporting events throughout the year, including the hurling and rugby campaigns and 6th year profiles.

 Sports

 Pupils have the opportunity to receive coaching and compete in a number of sports.
 Team games are served by the facilities that include: